 In addition, the best QA teams know that an accurate regression test has to be done across more than one browser to ensure functionality across different configurations, increasing the time and energy involved in the process multiple times over.

 Fortunately, testers that take advantage of automated testing can program those repetitive regression test cases to run in the background on a nightly basis, or with every deployment.
-By using tools likes Selenium, Appium, or other testing frameworks it becomes much easier to run regression tests, while your testers have more time to focus on their other priorities.
+By using tools likes Selenium, Appium, Record & Replay, or other testing tools and frameworks it becomes much easier to run regression tests, while your testers have more time to focus on their other priorities.

 To read more about parallel testing with Selenium, read this resource.

 No. Automated testing will only assert whether the actions you tell it to are true or false, which is why it’s great for regression tests — you’re going back to make sure nothing has changed over time.

 However, automated tests cannot and will not find new bugs in unexplored areas of software.
 As your system scales, so must your exploratory and unit tests, as well as your regression tests.
 And, as we mentioned, your regression test cases will have to stem from manual test execution.

 Once a test case is stable, it’s a good idea to perform regression tests on them in the future, but they will also need maintenance and validation as the system changes over time.
 You’ll probably have to create new regression test cases to compliment this change as well.

 Additionally, a great benefit of automated regression testing is that it frees up a lot of time that can be spent manually testing other unexplored areas.
 You don’t want to use automation to take over testing completely, but to aid testing efforts that need to be maintained more than they need to be inspected.